sbadirli/Zero-shot-Insect-Discovery/README.md

 <p align="justify">

-Please see the ReadMe files inside of the relevant folders, `Bayesian classifier` and `DNA embeddings`, for the instructions to run codes.
+Please see the ReadMe files inside of the relevant folders, `Bayesian classifier` and `DNA embeddings`, for the instructions to run experiments.